COGS18/COGS18.github.io/_build/projects/faq.md

 You should mention if you installed any new packages via pip for your project that aren’t included by default in the anaconda distribution/datahub so we'll be able to run your code properly.
 If you didn't install anything to run your code, you don't need to include this file.

 #### How do I install a library?
 Use pip in the terminal.
-The command will look something like: `pip install --user package`
+The command will look something like: `pip install --user package`.

-#### Is there a set number of functions we need to include?
+#### Is there a set number of functions or classes we need to include?
-You need at least 2 original functions.
+You need at least 3 original functions, 2 original classes, or 2 original functions + 1 original class.

 #### Can I write my entire project code into one class?
 Yes, as long as the class includes a modular design where there are multiple independent methods.